Main Content

 Data

-Image data, specified as a numeric array, dlarray object, datastore, or minibatchqueue object.
+Image data, specified as a numeric array, dlarray object, datastore, minibatchqueue object, or categorical array.

 Tip